ameinhardt/unocss-preset-daisy/README.md

     }

   ```
+* **Development styles** \
-* if dev environment with `virtual:unocss-devtools` overlays css rule priority, use `safelist` to make sure the effected classes are generated.
+  If dev environment with `virtual:unocss-devtools` overlays css rule priority, use `safelist` to make sure the effected classes are generated.
 See [Edit classes in DevTools](https://unocss.dev/integrations/vite#edit-classes-in-devtools).

 ### Vite